uncompress - expand compressed data

 - Determine the location of message catalogs for the processing of LC_MESSAGES .

 When there are no file operands or the -c option is specified, the uncompressed output is written to standard output.

 Prompts shall be written to the standard error output under the conditions specified in the DESCRIPTION and OPTIONS sections.
 The prompts shall contain the file pathname, but their format is otherwise unspecified.
 Otherwise, the standard error output shall be used only for diagnostic messages.

 Output files are the same as the respective input files to compress.

 The following exit values shall be returned:

 - An error occurred.

 The limit of 14 on the compress -b bits argument is to achieve portability to all systems (within the restrictions imposed by the lack of an explicit published file format).
-Some systems based on 16-bit architectures cannot support 15- or 16-bit uncompression.
+Some implementations based on 16-bit architectures cannot support 15 or 16-bit uncompression.

 The normative text is reworded to avoid use of the term "must" for application requirements.